| || |

 [Exclamachine Type Foundry]

 Daniel Kratky is a Slovak type designer.
 He started out as Dannci and ran Type The Font.
-Creator in 2010 of the free sans display faces League Gothic (2010), Gabo Drive (in the style of Impact), Barrci, No. 52 (2010), Sertig and Balham.
+Creator in 2010 of the free sans display faces League Gothic (2010) [note to readers---this sounds improbable as that font is by The League of Movable Type], Gabo Drive (in the style of Impact), Barrci, No. 52 (2010), Sertig and Balham.

 More recent free typefaces include Fava Black (2012, a massive magazine font) and Keytin Light (2012, a thin condensed sans).